vernalkick/DiffableDataSourceSampleProject/README.md

 ---

 I'm not sure if there's anything that _I'm_ doing wrong, if it's a known bug or if it's intended behavior.
 I'd be curious to hear if this is something anyone has run into and if there's a workaround.

+Feel free to email me at kevin@kevinclark.ca.
+Thanks! ✌️